 - Hopi Tribe verification of enrollment form

-- Official high school transcripts or official GED test scores sent from the school or institution in sealed envelope ( one time submittal only)
+- Official high school transcript or official GED test scores sent from the school or institution in sealed envelope ( one time submittal only)

 - Official transcripts from post-secondary school(s) currently attending or have attended sent from the school in a sealed envelope